dinaypatil-web/smartfinhub/BACKUP_RESTORE_GUIDE.md

 - Test your backups periodically

 ## Security

+### User Data Isolation
+- **Your backups contain ONLY your data**: The system ensures that backups include only data belonging to your account
+- **User verification**: When restoring, the system validates that the backup file belongs to your account
+- **Rejection of unauthorized backups**: Backup files from other users will be automatically rejected
+- **No cross-user data access**: You cannot backup or restore another user's data

+### Data Protection
 - Backup files contain sensitive financial information
 - Store them securely and never share with others
 - Use encrypted cloud storage or password-protected folders
+- Each backup file includes your user ID for verification
+- The restore process validates the user ID before proceeding